 An ongoing task for FFA chapters is to receive mentorship and support from local County Farm Bureau leaders.
 In response to current social distancing guidelines, events will not be encouraged this year.
 Instead, a successful year in the Connecting Chapters program will result in the FFA chapter and County Farm Bureau leader connecting so FFA leaders can learn more about the local Farm Bureau activity.

 The County Farm Bureau contact’s role in this partnership is to serve as a liaison between the county Farm Bureau and FFA chapter, specifically to:

 - Arrange a meeting between the county Farm Bureau and FFA chapter.

 - Facilitate a conversation about the work of the County Farm Bureau.

 FFA Chapters have been asked to reach out to their County Farm Bureau contact by January 15th to arrange a meeting prior to February 26th.

 Task 5: Submit a Video about Your Connecting Chapters Experience

 New for the 2020-2021 school year, current FFA chapter participants are asked to develop a video documenting their year in the Connecting Chapters program.
-We ask that FFA chapters complete this video by May 30, 2021 and email to firstname.lastname@example.org and their County Farm Bureau Contact.
+We ask that FFA chapters complete this video by May 30, 2021.
+Please upload to this form and email your County Farm Bureau Contact.

 What should the video look like?